I read some research that the selling of more chocolate milk in schools has been a a long-standing business goal of the dairy industry.

 - People (Segmentation and Targeting)

 - Consumers and users, as in shoppers.
+Selling to school administrators?
 Fashion consumers.
 Add travelers.

 - In my 9P's, I stress that firms need to look and analyze potential, new, existing and repeat customers and users.